-The review must be your own work; you may not use generative AI (ChatGPT or similar) to write the review.
+The review must be your own work.
 Note that your supervisor will be able to gauge your level of understanding of the subject matter in your meetings with them, and this may be taken into account in their assessment of the final review.